Undergraduate Certificate

 The following is a listing of Digital Studies-related courses that may be taken toward the certificate.
 Please note that some of these courses may be taught sporadically.
 Students should speak with their advisor and the Director of Digital Initiatives to plan their course of study.

-**Courses offered in Fall 2024 or Summer 2024 are in bold below.**
+***Courses offered in Spring 2025 are in bold below.***

 Theory and Analysis Cluster